postmanlabs/labs-docs/_posts/01_postman/09_monitors/2018-02-01-monitors_history.md

 ### Overview of Monitors history

-The [Your Team's Monitors](https://monitor.getpostman.com/){:target="_blank"} page lets you track, over a specific timeframe, the performance and response of your team or private collections.
+Postman lets you track, over a specific timeframe, the performance and response of your team or private collections.

+To get performance results requires you to select either a shared or private collection and determine these settings timeframe of the results request you want to track summary or split view of the request average, sum, minimum, maximum

+**Your Team's Monitors page**

+The [Your Team's Monitors](https://monitor.getpostman.com/){:target="_blank"} page lets you

 Click the **Shared** button to reveal the monitors for your shared collections.
 All members of your team can see these monitors.